okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/registration_hook/registration_hook/index.md

 This object contains name-value pairs for each attribute supplied by the user in the Self-Service Registration form, except for password.

-By means of the `com.okta.user.profile.update` commands you send in your response, you can modify the values of the attributes, or add values for other attributes, before the values are assigned to the Okta user profile created for the registering user.
+Using the `com.okta.user.profile.update` commands you send in your response, you can modify the values of the attributes, or add values for other attributes, before the values are assigned to the Okta user profile created for the registering user.

 You can only set values for profile fields which already exist in your Okta user profile schema.
 Registration Inline Hook functionality can only set values, it cannot create new fields.